filipus959/CryptoViewer/README.md

 - **Hilt**: Dependency injection for managing the application's dependencies.
 - **ViewModel**: For managing UI-related data lifecycle-consciously.
 - **Coroutines**: For asynchronous programming and handling API calls efficiently.
+- - **CoinPaprika API**: Free API for fetching cryptocurrency prices and information.

 ## Project Structure